csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Testing can also be used to ensure that an application meets performance requirements.
 To carry out such **performance testing**, the test database must be of the same size as the real database would be.
 In some cases, there is already existing data on which performance testing can be carried out.
 In other cases, a test database of the required size must be generated; there are several tools available for generating such test databases.
 These tools ensure that the generated data satisfies constraints such as primary and foreign key constraints.
 They may additionally generate data that looks meaningful, for example, by populating a name attribute using meaningful names instead of random strings.
 Some tools also allow data distributions to be specified; for example, a university database may require a distribution with most students in the range of 18 to 25 years, and most faculty in the range of 25 to 65 years.

 Even if there is an existing database, organizations usually do not want to reveal sensitive data to an external organization that may be carrying out the performance tests.
 In such a situation, a copy of the real database may be made, and the values in the copy may be modified in such a way that any sensitive data, such as credit-card numbers, social-security numbers, or dates of birth, are **obfuscated**.
 Obfuscation is done in most cases by replacing a real value with a randomly generated value (taking care to also update all references to that value, in case the value is a primary key).
 On the other hand, if the application execution depends on the value, such as the date of birth in an application that performs different actions based on the date of birth, obfuscation may make small random changes in the value instead of replacing it completely.

-**1050 Chapter 24 Advanced Application Development**

-**24.3.2 Application Migration**
+### 24.3.2 Application Migration

 **Legacy systems** are older-generation application systems that are in use by an organization, but that the organization wishes to replace with a different applica- tion.
 For example, many organizations developed applications in house, but may decide to replace them with a commercial product.
 In some cases, a legacy system may use old technology that is incompatible with current-generation standards and systems.
 Some legacy systems in operation today are several decades old and are based on technologies such as databases that use the network or hierarchical data models, or use Cobol and file systems without a database.
 Such systems may still contain valuable data, and may support critical applications.